Skilled Worker Sponsor Licence Application (Previously Tier 2 Sponsor Licence)

 Prior to making a decision on a Skilled Worker sponsor licence application, UKVI may visit the organisation in order to carry out a compliance review in order to determine whether or not the organisation will offer genuine vacancies to overseas workers and will be capable of carrying out its sponsor duties.

 As part of a compliance visit, UKVI carries out a number of checks, including a review of the organisation’s current practices, policies and HR procedures in order to ensure that it has suitable systems in place.

 If, following a review, UKVI has any concerns, the application can be refused.
 It is therefore essential that the organisation reviews relevant systems and policies prior to submitting a sponsor licence application.

 How can we help with a Skilled Worker Sponsor Licence application?

 UKVI will carefully scrutinise an application for a Skilled Worker sponsor licence.
 If it does not consider that an organisation is genuine, or it considers that any of the other requirements have not been met, the application will fall for refusal.
 It is therefore essential that the application is prepared thoroughly and carefully.

 Here at Carter Thomas, we are experienced in preparing Skilled Worker sponsor licence applications to ensure a successful outcome and will provide expert guidance and assistance to organisations throughout the process.

 Skilled Worker Sponsor Licence Application: How our immigration solicitors can help

-If your organisation requires legal assistance or you would just like to discuss your situation with one of our experts on a no-obligation basis, please give our team a call or make an enquiry below.
+If your organisation requires legal assistance or you would just like to discuss your situation with one of our experts on a no-obligation basis, please call us or complete our enquiry form below.